Before starting an insulation project, figure out what insulation type you need and estimate the cost. This will help you save time, money, and hassle

 Ceiling

-Ceiling insulation is cost-effective and easy to retrofit in most homes.
-For warm climates, R4.0 is a minimum; colder areas should aim for R5.0 or higher.
+Ceiling insulation is one of the most cost-effective upgrades and is easy to retrofit in most existing homes.
+For warm climates, R4.0 is a sensible minimum, and colder areas should aim for R5.0 or higher.
+Access is usually straightforward, so labour here tends to cost less than walls or underfloor.

 Between Floors